-One speculates, and concludes that the human body, its processes and interactions are still very "mysterious."
-Healing is still something that goes on largely aside from or in spite of all that "we" do.
+One speculates, and concludes that the human body, its processes and interactions are still "mysterious."
+Healing is verv still something that goes on largely aside from or in spite of all that "we" do.

 A new book which emphasizes an age-long finding of human experience makes one ask whether "believing" in a cure or a therapy is largely the reason it "works."
 This is Psychocybernetics, a new technique for using your subconscious power, Maxwell Maltz.
-(Wilshire Paperback, \$1, after June printing.)
-Here one sees again, with amazing wealth of documentation, how one can use the conscious mind to influence, guide and effect the subconscious, to achieve, in many cases, astounding results.
-Results come in personality change, in health and nal goals.
+(Wilshire by Paperback, \$1, after June printing.)
+Here one sees again, with amazing wealth of documentation. how one can use the conscious mind to influence, guide and effect the subconscious, to achieve, in many cases, astounding results.
+Results come in personality change, in health and body well-being, even in external goals.

 The key to this "magic," says Dr. Maltz, is that the subconscious does not know the difference between an imagined situation and a real experience.
 Its "power" and function is to produce what the objective conscious mind instructs it to do.
-Hence, if one systematically and continuously directs the subconscious to specific tasks, results will inevitably come to pass.
+Hence, if one systematically and continuously directs the subconscious to specific tasks. results will inevitably come to pass.
 Instructions are outlined and explained in the book.
-Suppose one does not have any body well-being, even in exterset program of directing the unconscious, but thoroughly believes in some therapy, some action or person.
+Suppose one does not have any set program of directing the unconscious, but thoroughly believes in some therapy, some action or person.
 Then one is really "unconsciously" directing the subconscious, and these results come about.
 Dr. Maltz shows the similarity of human brains to computers.
 It's a fascinating book that many have found useful.

-In my view, Normal Neurosis, by Putney, discussed in previous issues of Green Revolution, lays a groundwork for valid use of the psycho-cybernetic technique.
-Once one understands the dynamics of self-image. as per Putney, one could use the subconscious to reinforce deliberate goals.-MJL
+In my view.
+Normal Neurosis, by Putney, discussed in previous issues of Green Revolution, lays a groundwork for valid use of the psycho-cybernetic technique.
+Once one understands the dynamics of self-image. as per Putney, one could use the subconscious to reinforce deliberate goals.-MJL quotes a London physician of standing who states that drugs are 90 % useless.
+A Peter Bent Brigham factotum flatly states that there is no such thing as a safe drug.
+To those who contend that drugs have eradicated communicable diseases, that same London physician credits social engineering, not drugs.